ChristopherSpadavecchia/FPGA-Wav-Player/README.md

 Since the FPGA cannot store the .wav file, we had to employ a Micro SD card to be our storage.

+To be able to read the Micro SD card, we looked for source code to base our code off and came across this project:
+[Reading from Micro SD card](https://github.com/douggilliland/MultiComp/blob/master/MultiComp%20(VHDL%20Template)/Components/SDCARD/sd_controller_High_Speed.vhd).